like people, dogs have individual personalities and traits. Certain

 For obedience training to proceed smoothly, your dog must consider you

-number of exercises you can do to establish and maintain dominance over
+There are a number of exercises you can do to establish and maintain

-your dog.
+dominance over your dog.
 Individual dogs vary in submissiveness.
-If your dog is very
+If your

-submissive, you don't need to worry about establishing dominance (in
+dog is very submissive, you don't need to worry about establishing

-fact, you may need to tone down your own dominating behavior to help
+dominance (in fact, you may need to tone down your own dominating

-bolster its confidence).
-Most dogs are happy to be submissive: just be
+behavior to help bolster its confidence).
+Most dogs are happy to be

-sure to show approval at the occasional signs of submission, and assert
+submissive: just be sure to show approval at the occasional signs of

-dominance, in which case you will actively need to assert and establish
+challenge you for dominance, in which case you will actively need to

-often, people will misinterpret adolescent high energy or bratty
+More often, people will misinterpret adolescent high energy or

 two-year-old human child testing her parents.
 She's finding out what the